I've already made every imaginable mistake so that you don't have to.

 Even most cashmere scarves will cost far less than an inexpensive roadworthy car.

-In contrast, by accepting a credit card for the full price of the car, the car dealership would be giving up a very large percent percent of the profit.
+In contrast, by accepting a credit card for the full price of the car, the car dealership would be giving up a very large percent of the profit.

 Exercise: Buying A Car With A Credit Card

-Assume that you purchase a vehicle for $20,000 and that the fee charged to the dealership would be the 3% stated in earlier in this section.
+Assume that you purchase a vehicle for $20,000 and that the fee charged to the dealership would be the 3% stated earlier in this section.

 If you were able to put a charge for $20,000 on your credit card, how much would the dealership receive from its credit card processing company?